Brianon97/theptapp/README.md

 - As a user, I want to view workout plans and be able to save/bookmark my favorite.
 - As a user, I want to change the background theme so that I can personalise the app.
 - As a user, I want to share completed workouts on social media.
+- As a user I should be able to make payments through strip integration.

 ## Features
 - Client: Book, view, edit, cancel sessions